Aliases for LRRK2 Gene

 GeneCards Summary for LRRK2 Gene

 LRRK2 (Leucine Rich Repeat Kinase 2) is a Protein Coding gene.
-Diseases associated with LRRK2 include Parkinson Disease 8 and Parkinson Disease, Late-Onset.
-Among its related pathways are Signaling by PTK6 and Parkinsons Disease Pathway.
-GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
-An important paralog of this gene is LRRK1.
+Diseases associated with LRRK2 include Parkinson Disease 8, Autosomal Dominant and Hereditary Late-Onset Parkinson Disease.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Signaling by PTK6.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
+An important paralog of this gene is KSR1.

 Leucine-rich repeat kinase 2 (LRRK2), also known as dardarin, is a large multidomain protein kinase that includes leucine-rich repeats and a GTPase domain.
 Mutations in LRRK2 are commonly associated with late-onset Parkinson's disease (PD).